achubaty/achubaty.github.io/research.md

 **Habitat selection decisions of individuals and effects on population-level processes**

 Previously, my doctoral research involved development of analytical and simulation models of mountain pine beetle (MPB) habitat selection and dispersal behaviour, and the resulting population distributions and dynamics.
-Specifically, I considered the role of energy­- and time­-limited host search in MPB, and I developed individual based state­dependent dynamic game models of beetle host selection.
+Specifically, I considered the role of energy­- and time­-limited host search in MPB, and I developed individual-based state-dependent dynamic game models of beetle host selection.

 **Theoretical implementation of bark beetle genetic control**